 Culture and histopathology of a tissue sample are usually necessary, but the galactomannan test on bronchoalveolar lavage fluid can help diagnose pulmonary infection.

-Aspergillomas neither require nor respond to antifungal drugs but may need surgical resection if they cause bleeding or other symptoms.
+Aspergillomas neither require nor respond to antifungal drugs, but consider surgical resection if they cause bleeding or other symptoms.